What is the Economic Development Program?

 Application Guidelines and Processing

-Member institutions applying for EDP Advances should complete and submit an EDP application that describes the eligible activity for which the funds will be used to the Housing & Community Investment Department.
-Applications are typically processed within two business days of receipt.
+Member institutions applying for EDP Advances should complete an online EDP application that describes the eligible activity for which the funds will be used to the Housing & Community Investment Department.
+Applications are typically processed within two business days of the online submission.
 After approval and the Member’s receipt of an approval letter, the transaction is treated as a normal credit transaction that requires the completion of the appropriate Advance application for submission to the Credit Services Department.
 All transactions are subject to the FHLB’s collateral and capital stock requirements as outlined in the FHLB’s Credit Policy Manual.
 Funds are disbursed into the Member’s Demand Deposit Account with the FHLB.
 EDP funds must be drawn, or the EDP rate locked, within 12 months of approval.

-Members submitting an EDP application must certify on the application that the project being funded meets the requirements of the program.
+Members submitting an online EDP application must certify on the form that the project being funded meets the requirements of the program.
 In instances where the project receives funds from another targeted Federal economic development program that has income targeting requirements that are the same as, or more restrictive than, the targeting requirements of the EDP, the Member may certify that compliance with the criteria of the Federal program meets the criteria for this program and include documentation of the alternative targeting requirements.